khrnchn/stock/README.md

 ## About <a name = "about"></a>

-A Filament-based Stock Management System by our group for subject Software Quality Assurance.
+A Stock Management System (from Filament demo) by our group for subject Software Quality Assurance.
 Developed using the Laravel framework.

 ## Getting Started <a name = "getting_started"></a>